-Some hikers I met the night before pass me up with their guide as we grudgingly exchange early morning “hellos”.
-The look in everyone’s eyes says “this had better be worth it.”
+Some hikers I met the night before passed me up with their guide as we grudgingly exchanged early morning “hellos”.
+The look in everyone’s eyes says “This had better be worth it.”

 After cresting a ridge about a third of the way up, the 18,209 ft / 5,550 m summit comes into view.

 The next time I stop to catch my breath I dig into my pack to find my balaclava and gloves.
-After no more than thirty seconds of balaclava hiking, I decide that I prefer a frostbitten face to not being able to breathe and return the now useless balaclava to my pack.
-The gloves, however, stay on my still freezing hands (in addition to the liners I’ve had on since leaving the lodge).
+After no more than thirty seconds of balaclava hiking, I decided that I prefer a frostbitten face to not being able to breathe and return the now useless balaclava to my pack.
+The gloves, however, stay on my still-freezing hands (in addition to the liners I’ve had on since leaving the lodge).

 If I make it more than ten minutes without pausing for a break I consider it a huge victory in my battle for vertical domination.
 My oxygen-deprived brain has somehow decided that this endeavor will be a failure if I don’t make it to the summit before the sun appears on the horizon.